• Skip to primary navigation

 Praline Chocolate Mousse Domes (Vegan + GF)

 The chocolate mousse requires only two ingredients: aquafaba and dark chocolate.
 Aquafaba is the magical ingredient that gives the mousse its light texture.
-You start by whipping it to stiff peaks using an electric mixer, and then fold in the melted dark chocolate.
+You start by whipping it to stiff peaks using an electric mixer and then fold in the melted dark chocolate.
 Whipping the aquafaba can take up to 5-6 minutes, so be patient!
-I recommend adding a pinch of xanthan gum or cream of tartar before whipping, it usually speeds up the process.
+I recommend adding a pinch of xanthan gum or cream of tartar before whipping.
+It usually speeds up the process.

 Once your chocolate mousse is fully combined, you transfer it to the mold.
 I used two 6-cavity half spheres silicon mold.
-I don't recommend using a metal mold as you will have trouble unmolding the domes.
+I don’t recommend using a metal mold, as you will have trouble unmolding the domes.

 Praline Chocolate Mousse Domes (Vegan + GF)

 Then, freeze until firm, about 2 hours.
 In the meantime, we will prepare the vanilla cake that will make the base of our domes.
-The vanilla cake is gluten free, moist, and very soft thanks to the main ingredient: almond flour.
+The vanilla cake is gluten-free, moist, and very soft thanks to the main ingredient: almond flour.
 It adds another layer of texture to this dessert.

-The batter is easy: combine the dry ingredients, pour the wet ingredients and mix until combined.
+The batter is easy: combine the dry ingredients, pour the wet ingredients, and mix until combined.
 To bake, you can pour the batter into a 10-inch round cake, or simply spread it into a circle of the same size on a baking sheet lined with parchment paper.
 Bake for about 20 minutes before cutting into discs.

 Praline Chocolate Mousse Domes (Vegan + GF)